Chicago Archdiocese Priest Faces Two Child Abuse Allegations

 Father Michael Pfleger Accused Of Sexually Abusing Two Minors

-This month, two survivors of clergy abuse named Michael Pfleger as their abuser.
+In January 2021, two survivors of clergy abuse named Michael Pfleger as their abuser.
 Allegedly, both incidents of abuse occurred more than 40 years ago.

 First Abuse Allegation Against Pfleger